Guillermo-Hidalgo-Gadea/personal-academic-website/content/teaching/Tracking Animal Behavior/index.md

 - Nath, T., Mathis, A., Chen, A. C., Patel, A., Bethge, M., & Mathis, M. W. (2019).
 Using DeepLabCut for 3D markerless pose estimation across species and behaviors.
 Nature Protocols, 14(7), 2152–2176. https://doi.org/10.1038/s41596-019-0176-0

-*Let me know on [Twitter](https://twitter.com/G_HidalgoGadea) if you found this guide useful or would like to have a more detailed discussion on any of the methods used above.*